Atlee (director): Plagiarism allegations

-Atlee's films, though commercially successful, have been criticized for having overly-familiar stories that have been done-to-death, starting from the 1980s of Tamil cinema.
+Atlee's films, though commercially successful, have been criticized for seemingly borrowing their storylines from other films.
 Raja Rani was described as an upgraded version of Mouna Ragam (1986), while Theri was described as having been highly inspired by Chatriyan (1990).
-Chatriyan was produced by veteran filmmaker Mani Ratnam, while Mouna Ragam was the latter's own directional film.
-Mersal was described as an upgraded version of Apoorva Sagodharargal (1989) as well as Moondru Mugam (1982).
-Bigil was described as "Chak De!
-India on steroids".
-Atlee has countered that, despite having been sued for plagiarism numerous times, he has won all the cases filed against him.
+Chatriyan was produced by Mani Ratnam, who directed Mouna Ragam.
+Mersal was described as an upgraded version of Apoorva Sagodharargal (1989), and Bigil was described by Shah Rukh Khan as "Chak De India on steroids".
+Atlee has claimed that, despite having been sued for plagiarism multiple times, he has won all the cases filed against him.